 In 2021, Hamlin Fistula Ethiopia launched a new Women’s Empowerment Program to provide former fistula patients with the opportunity to learn advanced vocational skills at Desta Mender, Hamlin’s Rehabilitation and Reintegration Centre.
 Women who have previously undergone comprehensive treatment at one of Hamlin’s six fistula hospitals are invited to return to Desta Mender for a three-month residency program.

-Hamlin’s Women’s Empowerment Program includes training provided by Holleta College and is supported by Women’s Hope International.
+Hamlin’s Women’s Empowerment Program is supported by Women’s Hope International.
 Participants acquire life-changing skills through vocational training, small-business guidance, leadership courses and communications training.
 The program empowers women to live with choices and independence.

 After graduating from the three-month residency, many women have returned to their communities to establish businesses and share their knowledge with others.
 Participants who were previously ostracised have been able to return home and empower other women.